Adverse Credit

 Pros

-• You can take advantage of current house prices and avoid future rises
+• Seize current market conditions: Take advantage of existing house prices and avoid potential future increases.

 Cons

-• You’ll usually need to save a bigger deposit of around 20–25%
+• Higher deposit required: You may need to save a larger deposit of 20-25%.

-Ultimately, you’ll need to weigh up the advantages and disadvantages to choose the right route to go down.
-A bad credit mortgage broker will also be able to help you set your expectations and make the right choice for your circumstances.
+Ultimately, weigh these advantages and disadvantages carefully.
+A bad credit mortgage broker can help you set realistic expectations and guide you toward the best decision for your situation.

 Can I remortgage with bad credit?